lindacom/C.NET/WindowsForm/README.md

         }
  ```

- In the form.cs file call the method
+ In the form.cs file call the method and generate a click event

  ```
   public partial class Dashboard : Form